 I do this old school, in a Dutch oven.
 I’m sure an instant pot or a crock pot would do just fine, but I like my Dutch Oven.

 I love roasting whole chickens too, because it’s a really economical way for a whole family to eat organic meat.
 A whole organic chicken is like $13-$20- and it’ll feed us for at least two meals, plus bone broth which I use in everything and drink all the time.
-Hey, I won’t say no to a real food immune boost!

 I make the bone broth immediately after my family is done with dinner.
 You can find my recipe here.
+I typically drink this plain or make soup with it.

 But I digress.
 For the whole roasted chicken, I start with the most important step: remove the gizzards from the cavity under the legs!
 It’s a little gross at first, but you can do it!
 I believe in you!
 Now you can rinse the whole thing off.
 I usually just use a big bowl or I clean the sink and just do it in there.